gtoal/pitrex/README-LIBS.txt

 The files "intensitypalette.c" and "vectrextokeyboard.h" contain
 game-specific configuration of the colour to intensity translation, and the Vectrex controller button assignments to keyboard keys.

+The version used in Xhyperoid has been hacked a bit to improve the display.
+The version used by Zblast follows the original aim of minimising the need to modify the original game code.